I am focusing the next few blogs on summarizing, to the extent I can, my top ten learning’s around conflict engagement.

 - Given that we cannot both be right, then you are obviously wrong.

 - In the context of the Universal Human Paradigm, it is my job to fix this discord by convincing you that I am right and you are wrong.

 It is our propensity to fall into this paradigm that compromises our effectiveness in conflict.
 We become polarized and our thinking and behavior becomes focused on defending our perspective.
 Very little effort, if any, is directed at understanding the thinking of the person whom we now see as our adversary.

-The value in conflict is not found in “fixing it”, but rather in acknowledging and understanding the differences.
+According to most divorce lawyers, the value in conflict is not found in “fixing it”, but rather in acknowledging and understanding the differences.
 While we often state as a core value, our respect for diversity of opinion, this respect is often absent from our challenging conversations.
 It is at times like these that we must increase our capacity for curiosity.

 3. Self-Awareness: Most of us have developed a “way of being” when confronting conflict.
 While, in many cases, our response is somewhat situation specific, we tend to have a “default response” or style.
 Over the years I have learned that it is not about differentiating a “right style” from a “wrong style”.
 For the most part one can identify both pros and cons of just about any style of conflict engagement.
 The point is that our ability to be effective in conflict engagement is dependent on a level of self-awareness as to what we tend to do.

 Between Stimulus and Response there is a space.
 In that space lies our freedom and power to choose our response.
 In those choices lie our growth and our happiness.

 Effectiveness in conflict engagement is built on making intentional choices to bring our action and our speaking into alignment with a commitment to mutual purpose and taking into account our interdependence.